Berklee-Game-Audio/Unity-Wwise-Game-Template-TowerDefense/README.md

-# Unity-Wwise-Game-Template-TowerDefense
+# Unity-Wwise-Game-Template-Nightmares

 Optimized for Unity Version:
-2019.3.9f1
+2019.4.2f1

 Optimized for Wwise Version:
-2019.2.0.7216
+2019.2.4.7329

 READ BELOW FOR MAC OS CATALINA USERS ONLY:
-Make sure you've applied the updates for the latest version 10.15.5 with the supplementary update.
-In addition Catalina has security settings which don't allow Unity to properly load Wwise soundbanks.
+Make sure you've applied the updates for the latest version 10.15.6 with the supplementary update.
+In addition Catalina has security settings which may not allow Unity to properly load Wwise soundbanks.
 To bypass the security precautions that the Mac OS has put in place you need to type the following line into the Terminal: